hfp/xconfigure/qe/README.md

 source /opt/intel/compilers_and_libraries_2017.0.098/linux/bin/compilervars.sh intel64
 ```

-For example, configure for an Intel Xeon E5v4 processor (formerly codenamed "Broadwell"), and build the desired application(s) e.g., "pw", "cp", or "all".
+For example, configure for an Intel Xeon&#160;E5v4 processor (formerly codenamed "Broadwell"), and build the desired application(s) e.g., "pw", "cp", or "all".

 ```
 ./configure-qe-hsw-omp.sh